Fine-Tuning Large Audio-Language Models with LoRA for Precise Temporal Localization of Prolonged Exposure Therapy Elements: METHODOLOGY

 \subsection{Dataset and Soft-Supervision Labeling}

 Our processed dataset consists of 308 PE therapy sessions, preprocessed as described in Section~\ref{sec:dataset}, and transcribed using Amazon HealthScribe, which provides sentence-level timestamps and speaker attribution.
 Ground-truth start and stop times for fidelity metrics P1, P2, and P3 were initially generated via soft supervision using Claude Sonnet 3.5, prompted to return timestamps in seconds as illustrated in Table~\ref{tab:llm_annotation}.
-These LLM-generated annotations were subsequently reviewed and corrected by trained trained raters to create verified ground-truth labels.
-All audio recordings were downsampled to 16kHz and split at the session level into train, validation, and test sets.
+These LLM-generated annotations were subsequently reviewed and corrected by trained raters to create verified ground-truth labels.
+All downsampled audio recordings were split at the session level into train/validation/test sets.